Home > Resources

 What Is a Veterans’ Special Home Adaptation (SHA) Grant?

-A SHA Grant for veterans may also assist you in adapting your house to accommodate impairments and make it more pleasant.
+A SHA Grant for veterans may also help you adapt your house to accommodate impairments and make it more pleasant.

-To be eligible for the SHA grant, you or a family member must own a house now or in the near future.
-You must also have a service-connected disability.
+To be eligible for the SHA grant, you or a family member must own a house now or shortly and have a service-connected disability.

-For the fiscal year 2022, the maximum award amount is $20,387.
-It should be noted that if you qualify for a SAH or SHA grant, you are not required to utilize the whole amount during the fiscal year.
+The maximum award amount for fiscal year 2022 is $20,387.
+It should be noted that if you qualify for an SAH or SHA grant, you are not required to use the whole amount during the fiscal year.

 The rest of your grant may be used at a later date.